igorskyflyer/js-zeus/README.md

 # Zeus

-⚡ Zeus allows you to create HTML elements and set their attributes in a different manner &ndash; all at once! 🦅
+⚡ Zeus allows you to create HTML elements and set their attributes in a completely different manner &ndash; all at once! 🦅

 <br>